Inheritance Tax

 $11.18 million*

-The $11.18 million exemption, which was adjusted for inflation to $11.4 million in 2019, is applicable to gifts and estate taxes combined.
-Whatever exemption is used for gifting will reduce the amount you are able to use for the estate tax.
+The $11.18 million exemption, which was adjusted for inflation to $11.4 million in 2019, applies to gifts and estate taxes combined.
+Whatever exemption is used for gifting will reduce the amount you can use for the estate tax.
 The IRS refers to this as a “unified credit.”
 Each donor (the person making the gift) has a separate lifetime exemption that can be used before any out-of-pocket gift tax is due.
 In addition, a couple can combine their exemptions to get a total exemption of over $22 million.

-A word of caution here - the $11.18 million exception is temporary and onlyapplies to tax years 2018 to 2025.
-Unless Congress makes these changes permanent, after 2025 the exemption will revert back to the $5.49 million exemption (adjusted for inflation).
+A word of caution here - the $11.18 million exception is temporary and only applies to tax years 2018 to 2025.
+Unless Congress makes these changes permanent, after 2025 the exemption will revert to the $5.49 million exemption (adjusted for inflation).

 I can hear you asking yourself the all-important question about taking advantage of this new exemption before it disappears in 2025.